-The aim of the Coping with Change project is to support people with disabilities, their families and carers through the changes that they have facing, and will continue to face in the future.
-These include price increases and fewer employment opportunities resulting from the economic recession, Welfare Reforms resulting from government policies which, in the not too distant future, will include the need to make applications and manage accounts online whether they have access to a computer, and know how to use the internet, or not.
+The aim of the Coping with Change project is to support people with disabilities, their families and carers through the changes that they are facing, and will continue to face in the future.
+These include price increases and fewer employment opportunities resulting from the economic recession, Welfare Reforms resulting from government policies that include the need to make applications and manage accounts online whether they have access to a computer, and know how to use the internet, or not.
 Alongside this, many people have found that previous opportunities to get out of their homes are no longer available to them as day centres and clubs have closed, public transport has decreased and Dial-a-Ride services are increasingly used for medical appointments.

 The changes have caused significant increases in anxiety and contributed to less healthy diets, increased isolation especially for people who do not have family living nearby, increased money worries and debt levels – just to mention a few of the impacts.
 The overall outcome for many will be a decline in health and wellbeing which in itself will result in them being less able to cope and move on in their lives.